Why Google's Helpful Content Update Crushed AI-Written Websites: What Smart Brands Are Doing Instead

 Jessica Neutz

-Google's Helpful Content Update didn't just prefer human writing over AI — it actively penalized content that felt like it was written for search engines rather than people.
+Google's Helpful Content Update didn't just prefer human writing over AI.
+It actively penalized content that felt like it was written for search engines rather than people.
 Here's what happened, who got hit, and what the winners did differently.

 In September 2023, Google rolled out what SEOs are still calling the most consequential algorithm update in a decade.
-The Helpful Content Update (HCU) — later folded into Google's core algorithm in March 2024 — didn't target spam in the traditional sense.
+The Helpful Content Update (HCU), later folded into Google's core algorithm in March 2024, didn't target spam in the traditional sense.
 It targeted something subtler: content that exists primarily to rank, not to help.

 The timing was not a coincidence.
 By mid-2023, AI content generation tools had made it trivially easy to produce thousands of technically correct, topically relevant articles in hours.
 The web was flooded with it.
-Google noticed — and responded.
+Google noticed, and responded.

 What the HCU Actually Measures